 Day tours that will challenge you moderately.
 Differences in elevation but also in temperature will be the most challenging part.
 This hiking trip brings you into regions without a developed infrastructure and you spend days without any contact with civilization.
 Therefore, good physical fitness and team spirit are necessary requirements for this tour.
 Higher elevations should not create problems for you.

-After having arrived at the airport of Arica we will pick you up and bring you directly to your hotel where you have some time to refresh and relax.
-Later on you will meet with the group for a first briefing with your local team.
-Overnight: Hotel in Arica in double room with private bathroom. (-/-/-)
+Upon arrival at the airport of Arica we pick you up and bring you directly to your hotel where you have some time to refresh and relax or stroll through the little seaport to see the numerous pelicans and sea lions.
+Later on you meet with the group for a first briefing with your local team.
+Overnight: Hotel "Antay Hotel & Spa" in Arica in double room with private bathroom. (-/-/-)

-In the morning your guide will walk with you up to “El Morro” lookout and to the “San Marcos Cathedral”, designed in France by Gustave Eiffel.
+In the morning you walk with your guide up to “El Morro” lookout and to the “San Marcos Cathedral”, designed in France by Gustave Eiffel.
 In the afternoon you can go for an optional boat ride along the Pacific coast, where you will be able to observe a variety of marine fauna such as pelicans, sea gulls or even sea lions and dolphins.
-Overnight: Hotel in Arica in double room with private bathroom.
+Overnight: Hotel "Antay Hotel & Spa" in Arica in double room with private bathroom.
 (B/-/-)

-Today, you will travel through the Azapa-Valley to visit the Azapa Museum in San Miguel.
+Today, you travel through the Azapa-Valley to visit the Azapa Museum in San Miguel.
 Here you can admire mummies and relics of the Chinchorro culture that are more than 7,000 years old.
-Later, you will head for the idyllically situated Andes-village Putre at an elevation of 3,500 m (11,480 ft).
-On your way to Putre you will stop at the viewpoint "Pucara de Copaquilla".
-Overnight: Hotel in Putre in double room with private bathroom at an elevation of 3,500 m (11,480 ft).
+Later, you head for the idyllically situated Andes-village Putre at an elevation of 3,500 m (11,480 ft).
+On your way to Putre you stop at the viewpoint "Pucara de Copaquilla".
+Overnight: Hotel „Terrace Lodge“ (or similar) in Putre in double room with private bathroom at an elevation of 3,500 m (11,480 ft).
 (B/-/-)

 Day 4-5: Trekking the Andes Highlands on old smuggler trails